Seek out growth

 Disruptive companies that were challenging traditional industries before the crisis are well positioned to emerge as long-term growth leaders.

-Credit spreads are likely to compress further in 2021 with expectations of more muted fixed income returns going forward.
-But bonds are still necessary, as they offer a portfolio ballast that can hedge against downside equity volatility while serving as a source of income.
-Credit sectors—particularly higher-yielding sectors—may benefit from spread compression and help boost total return potential.
-However, given idiosyncratic risks, they will require rigorous risk analysis to ensure investors aren’t overreaching.
+Bond spreads are likely to compress further in the second half of 2021 with expectations of more muted fixed income returns going forward.
+But bonds provide ballast as a downside hedge against equity market volatility and serve as a key source of income, so they remain important within a portfolio.
+Credit sectors may benefit from spread compression and help boost total return potential, but given idiosyncratic risks, will require rigorous risk analysis to ensure that investors aren’t overreaching.

-Our PGIM asset managers share key investment themes likely to drive markets in 2021 and beyond, as well as strategies for ways investors can capitalize on the opportunities they may bring.
+Our PGIM asset managers share key investment themes likely to drive markets in the back half of 2021, and strategies for investors seeking to capitalize on the opportunities ahead.

 The views expressed herein are those of investment professionals at PGIM Fixed Income, Jennison Associates LLC (“Jennison”), QMA, PGIM Real Estate, and PGIM Investments at the time the comments were made and may not be reflective of their current opinions and are subject to change without notice.
 This commentary is not intended as an offer or solicitation with respect to the purchase or sale of any security or other financial instrument or any investment management services.
 This commentary does not constitute investment advice and should not be used as the basis for any investment decision.
 This commentary does not purport to provide any legal, tax, or accounting advice.
 PGIM Investments LLC is a registered investment advisor with the U.S. Securities and Exchange Commission.